the-turing-way/the-turing-way/conferences/abstracts/2021-01-RightsCon.md

 Laura is a human rights researcher who is one of the Ethics Guide collaborators: as well as developing content that is practical and accessible for data researchers, she also guides new contributors as a new open science contributor herself!

-Malvika is the Community Manager of the project: based at the Alan Turing Institute in the UK, she brings her extensive experience in open science and collaboration to a global community spanning 6 continents.
+Malvika is the Community Manager of The Turing Way.
+She is based at The Alan Turing Institute in the United Kingdom and brings her extensive experience in open science and collaboration to a global community spanning 6 continents.

 ### Do you have a link to whatever product, project, or innovation that you want to demo?
 We want to see it!
 The Turing Way: https://the-turing-way.netlify.app/welcome